radhouene101/radhouene101/README.md

-- 👋 Hi, I’m @radhouene101 Software engineering student at ESPRIT
+- 👋 Hi, I’m @radhouene101 Software engineering student at Hochschule Schmalkalden && ESPRIT
 - 👀 I’m interested in web and the cloud
 - 🌱 I’m currently learning and hardening my skills in aws and K8S
 -    I mainly code in java (spring)